scds/text-analysis-1/or-prep.md

 ---
 # Correcting OCR Errors with OpenRefine: Preparing the Data

+## OpenRefine step 1: Import your texts

 \[video]

-## OpenRefine step 1: Import your texts

 Begin by opening OpenRefine; it will open in your default web browser and prompt you to create a project.
-Use the ```Browse...``` button to locate your text files.
+Use the `Browse...` button to locate your text files.
 OpenRefine will allow you to upload .txt files, treating each line of the text document as a new row.

+\[screenshot]

 Import options:
 * Store blank rows - leave checked if you want to preserve the paragraph structure of the document; otherwise uncheck*